 Key Benefits:

-- High-quality protein for muscle growth
+- High-quality protein for muscle growth.

-- Supports brain and nervous system health
+- Supports brain and nervous system health.

-- Versatile – can be boiled, scrambled, or made into omelettes
+- Versatile – can be boiled, scrambled, or made into omelettes.

 9. Dark Chocolate

 Dark chocolate is rich in antioxidants and healthy fats, making it a delicious, calorie-dense food for weight gain.
+It contains flavonoids, which have been shown to support cardiovascular health [13].

-Nutritional Profile (Per 1 oz of 70% Dark Chocolate):
+Nutritional Profile (Per 1 oz of 70-85% Dark Chocolate):

 - Calories: Approximately 170 kcal [14]

-- Fat: 12 g – provides healthy energy
+- Fat: 12 g [14] – Provides healthy energy

-- Fibre g – supports digestion
+- Fibre: 3 g [14] – Supports digestion

 - Magnesium & Iron: Boosts energy and blood health